-AMC, Universal agree to shorten window after ‘Trolls’ tiff
+AMC, Universal agree to shrink theatrical window to 17 days

 “This multi-year agreement preserves exclusivity for theatrical viewing for at least the first three weekends of a film’s release, during which time a considerable majority of a movie’s theatrical box office revenue typically is generated,” said Aron.
 “AMC will also share in these new revenue streams that will come to the movie ecosystem from premium video on demand.”

 The deal has potentially profound ramifications for an industry reeling from the coronavirus pandemic.
 The largest chains have been closed in the U.S. for more than four months.
-Exhibitors are currently planning on a large-scale reopening by late August, with Warner Bros.’
+Exhibitors, including AMC, are currently planning on a large-scale reopening by late August, with Warner Bros.’
 “Tenet” prepared to usher moviegoers back over the Labor Day weekend, after debuting a week earlier overseas.

+Universal has opted to postpone its largest upcoming films — including “F9” and “Minions” — into next year.
+The studio sent “The King of Staten Island” directly to homes.
+Its next scheduled release expected in theaters is “Candyman” on Oct.
+16.

+The National Association of Theater Owners declined to comment on the new deal.